Certified Professional - Food Safety (CP-FS) Credential

 As an impartial, third-party endorsement of an individual’s professional knowledge and experience, a credential stands in support of a candidate’s resume and professional references.
 It serves as verification that a professional has achieved a baseline level of competency in his or her subject matter.
 Food safety professionals must understand local, state, national, and global regulations that affect their facility operations.
 The benefit of obtaining a nationally recognized credential is the transferability across state lines, and the requirement for continuing education to maintain the credential ensures that the professional is up-to-date on the most recent changes affecting the industry.

 "A CP-FS credential is for individuals within the public and private sectors who have prior food safety experience, and it integrates food microbiology, HACCP principles, and regulatory requirements."

-"My CP-FS has allowed regulatory agencies to look at me as a peer.
-It has opened doors professionally to me.
+"My CP-FS credential has allowed regulatory agencies to look at me as a peer and has opened doors professionally to me.
 Industry has hired me because I have these credentials under my belt."

 "The CP-FS credential has allowed me to be very competitive when applying for senior level Environmental Health positions. "